 Are Leasehold Properties Affected by Lease Decay?

-There is an assumption that for leasehold properties, the property value will drop drastically as the remaining years of your lease shortens.
+There is an assumption that for leasehold properties, the property value will drop drastically as the remaining years of your lease shorten.
 This is more commonly known as "lease decay".

 The difference becomes more significant when the lease hits its 40-year mark.
 Within 40 years left on the lease, banks will restrict financing the sale of the unit; within 30 years left, potential buyers won’t even be able to withdraw their CPF to fund their purchase.